Manaslu Trek Without a Guide: Is Solo Trekking Possible?

 Price of guide and porters for the Manaslu circuit trek

-You can hire a guide and/or potter or potter guide for the Manaslu circuit trek.
-Guides will help you in navigation, translation, and communication while a potter will help you carry the heavy load of your supplies.
-A hybrid of both, a potter guide, can be hired if you are low on budget.
-However, a potter guide will lack certain skills, and a good potter guide who possesses all the skills is hard to find.
+You can hire a guide and/or porter or porter guide for the Manaslu circuit trek.
+Guides will help you in navigation, translation, and communication while a porter will help you carry the heavy load of your supplies.
+A hybrid of both, a porter guide, can be hired if you are low on budget.
+However, a porter guide will lack certain skills, and a good porter guide who possesses all the skills is hard to find.

 Cost for a licensed guide

-The price for a licensed guide is about US$ 20 – US$ 26 per day, including food, accommodation, and insurance.
+The price for a licensed guide is about US$ 30 to US$ 40 per day, including food, accommodation, and insurance.

-The price for a potter is about US$15–US$22 per day, including food, accommodation, and insurance.
-A potter can carry about 20 kg of weight.
+The price for a porter is about US$ 15 to US$ 25 per day, including food, accommodation, and insurance.
+A porter can carry about 20 kg of weight.

-The price for a porter guide is about US$ 20 – US$ 25 per day, including food, shelter, and insurance.
+The price for a porter guide is about US$ 25 to US$ 30 per day, including food, shelter, and insurance.

 Also Read: